 Chapter 1 : The Doubt in the Strength

 | ||Rating: Mature||Chapter Reviews: 21|

 Background: Font color:

 "I've spoken with a few of you before about an idea, another rather spectacular one of mine, if I do say so."
-The thin-lipped woman stood in the corner behind the Headmaster, her fingers fiddling, her emotions frenzied as well.
-"It's a difficult subject to broach, with children such as yourself."
+The thin-lipped professor stood in the corner behind the Headmaster, her fingers fiddling, her emotions stirred as well.

-"The thing I've brought you here to discuss, is the Order of the Phoenix."
-His revelation broke the noise, and it seemed as if everything in the world stopped talking, moving.
+"I've brought you here to discuss the Order of the Phoenix."
+His revelation somehow created more tension, and it seemed as if everything in the world stopped talking, moving.
 "I want to form a group of people to oppose the dark times that are ahead of us."

 "Wouldn't...wouldn't adults be more useful, in such an important position, Professor," Remus asked timidly.

-"I'm sorry, Headmaster," the Ravenclaw said.
+"I'm sorry, Headmaster," Mary said.
 "What is all of this?"

 "We're preparing for something Miss McDonald.
 There is something, someone, very dangerous rising."
 Her pursed lips and furrowed brow stayed, but Dumbledore did not continue.

-"I'd like to give you each until the end of your schooling here to think about this," the elder man said, regaining control of the situation.
+"The Order of the Phoenix is an organization that continually aims to defeat those who are continually aiming to defeat the society we live in.
+I'd like to give you each until the end of your schooling here to think about this," the elder man said.

 "Thank you, professor," the red-head said, finally speaking up.
 "We understand," she said, her conviction becoming stronger as the one with the spectacles rubbed the back of her hand.